stringeecom/Stringee-iOS-SDK/README.md

 Stringee is available under the MIT license.
 See the LICENSE file for more info.

 ## Release Notes

+#### Version 1.7.6
+Bug fixes:
+- No remote video when queues have call waiting video or audio

+New features:
+- Allow to change base url for StringeeX API

 #### Version 1.7.5
 Bug fixes:
 - Video call ends before being successfully initiated
 - Disable ipv6

 #### Version 1.7.4
-- Allow to update customer phone number when update customer info
+- Allow to update customer phone number when updating customer information